Exclude Marketers From Your Market Research Studies?

 Definition: Screener Questionsa question or set of questions, usually at the beginning of a survey that determine whether the respondent is qualified to take the survey.

-It is thought that since market researchers have intimate knowledge of the research industry, the same industry that is conducting the study, they must be biased and will provide prejudiced responses.
+People assume that market researchers, with their intimate knowledge of the industry conducting the study, must be biased and will give prejudiced responses.

-Marketers are often bucketed into this category since they are seen as closely related to market researchers and working hand-in-hand with these individuals.
+People often group marketers into this category because they are seen as closely connected to and working alongside market researchers.

 As a market researcher, I find this odd, since I know that I am a completely different beast then the marketers I know.
 We compliment each other, and we work well together, but we are not nearly the same.